October 03, 2019 20 min read

 Vitamin B5 References:

-Niacinamide (Vitamin B3): Niacinamide is one form of vitamin B3 (niacin) that plays an important role in energy metabolism and cell health.
+Niacinamide (Vitamin B3): Niacinamide is one form of vitamin B3 (niacin) which plays an important role in energy metabolism and cell health.

 Niacinamide is found primarily in animal-based products and is the preferred form of vitamin B3 for treating pellagra.